jvennix-r7/jquery.magicFilter.js/README.md

     $ sudo npm i -g grunt-cli
     $ sudo npm i -g bower

+If you don't have phantomjs on your system, you'll need to install it.
+One easy way is to use the npm module:

+    $ sudo npm i -g phantomjs

 Then install all the dev dependencies:

     $ npm i